Ampledd/Ampledd/README.md

 I am a Developer and Reverser <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">

-- 🔭 I’m learning multiple languages at the same time, but in the meantime I also release some dumbasses that paste.
+- 🔭 I’m learning multiple languages at the same time, but in the meantime I also reverse some dumbasses that paste.
 - 🌱 Always looking for pasters.
 - ⚡ In my free time I reverse and try to learn more about coding.
 - 📫 Discord: &nbsp;BomMelding#6969